Activities

 FCCLA is the only in-school student organization with the family as its central focus.
 FCCLA is a career and technical student organization that functions as an integral part of the Family and Consumer Sciences education curriculum and operates within the school system, and it provides opportunities for active student participation at local, state, and national levels.

-Meeting Time: Every 2nd and 4th Thursday of the month in Room B108 at 3:05 p.m.
+Meeting Time: Meets after school the 2nd and 4th Thursday of each month

 Fee: $75